FinweLtd/doc-livesync-all/docs/user_guide/introduction.md

 When presenting content to other people, we assume that one person is in control of the situation.
 Let us call this person **the director**.
 The people who are following the presentation are called **the audience**.

 The director acts in the role of the presenter.
 He uses a computing device for sharing content to the eyes of the audience.
 Let us call this device **the control device**.
 The control device is usually a tablet.
-Sometimes, we may refer to this device as the director's device.
+Sometimes, we may refer to this device as the director's device or the device running in the director mode.

 In a typical setting for giving a presentation, the room contains a large TV or a projector.
 For example, most meeting rooms have one.
 We will call this device **the big screen**.
 The connection between the control device and the big screen can be wired or wireless.
 Using the big screen is optional but often useful: everyone can see the same content.

 With 360-degree media, it is essential that everyone can explore the view *personally*.
 Look at things they find interesting, and at their own pace.
 Thus, every person in the audience should have own **viewing device**.
 These devices can be phones, tablets, or VR headsets.
 They can be personal devices or devices that are shared and managed by the presenter.
 The latter is often more practical.
+Sometimes, we may refer to these devices as an audience device or a device running in the audience mode.

 To stay in control, the director's device must communicate with viewing devices.
 For example, to send a command to switch to the next slide.
 (This is the reason why it is called a control device).
 Before communication can begin, a **connection** must be established between the devices.
 It is a two-way connection.
 The control device sends commands to viewing devices.
 The viewing devices send status messages to the control device.
 Thus, the director is able to see that everything is OK on each viewing device and assist if necessary.